 The Shadowrun, Fourth Edition, rules present information on some of the spirits it is possible to conjure in the Sixth World.
 Street Magic introduces four new categories of spirit that are conjured by traditions such as the followers of Wuxing or Voodoo (see Paths of Magic, p.
 32).
-Unless otherwise stated, spirits follow the general rules for conjuring and astral forms found on pp. 176-185, SR4.
+Unless otherwise stated, spirits follow the general rules for conjuring and astral forms found on p.
+186, SR4A.